ibrahimthai/SnakesAndLadders/README.md

 Description
 ------------
 This was my first major program I created with Java.
 I edit the Snakes and Ladders menu background using Adobe Photoshop.
-This games allows you the play against either a 2nd player or a CPU.
+This game allows you the play against either a 2nd player or a CPU.